csariyildiz/csariyildiz.github.io/_posts/2023/02/2023-02-04-importing-enron-mail-dataset-to-mongodb.md

 ### Kaggle Version

-There is a [kaggle](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset) version of database which is taken from same May 7, 2015 Version of dataset.
+There is a [kaggle](https://www.kaggle.com/datasets/wcukierski/enron-email-dataset) version of database which is taken from same `May 7, 2015 Version` of dataset.
-This is a single csv file named emails.csv sized 1.43 GB.
+This is a single csv file named `emails.csv` sized `1.43 GB`.

 <img src="https://raw.githubusercontent.com/csariyildiz/csariyildiz.github.io/main/img/enron_kaggle.png" class="img-fluid" alt="Enron Kaggle">

-This csv file has two columns : file and message.
+This csv file has two columns named `file` and `message`.
 The directory of each file is specified with its text content.

-We will do extra parsing (using email module of python) and upload the result to kaggle.
+We will do extra parsing (using email module of python) and upload the result to Kaggle.

 ## 2. Importing CSV File To MongoDB